meegpipe/meegpipe/tutorials/batman/abp_feat.md

 ````

 Unfortunately, converting the ABP measurements in the BATMAN study to mmHg
-requires quite a bit of ad-hoc (potentially inaccurate) heuristics.
+requires quite a bit of ad-hoc heuristics.
 See function
 [calibrate_abp][calibrate_abp] if you want to learn the details.

 [calibrate_abp]: ./+batman/calibrate_abp.m